Oncology Specialty Residency

 - Orientation/training: 2-4 weeks (duration determined by the resident’s previous work experience)

-- Core rotations: Inpatient Oncology – 2 months; Inpatient HSCT/Malignant Hematology – 2 months; Outpatient Infusion Center – 1 month; Outpatient Clinics – 3 months
+- Core rotations: Inpatient Oncology – 2 months; Inpatient Hematopoetic Stem Cell Transplant/Malignant Hematology – 2 months; Outpatient Infusion Center – 1 month; Outpatient Clinics – 3 months

-- Electives: Choose 2 – Outpatient Cancer Center Retail Pharmacy, Pain & Palliative Care, Investigational Drug Service, Infectious Disease, Cancer Center Administration1 month each (1 month each elective; may repeat any of the core rotations)
+- Electives: Choose 2 – Outpatient Cancer Center Retail Pharmacy, Pain & Palliative Care, Investigational Drug Service, Infectious Disease, Cancer Center Administration (1 month each elective; may repeat any of the core rotations)

-- Staffing: 12 weekends throughout the year (~1 weekend/month) including 1 minor holiday, plus 1 major holiday
+- Staffing: 16 weekends throughout the year including 1 minor holiday, plus 1 major holiday, possible weekday staffing based on rotation

 - Research project and publication (may get 2-4 weeks research time – schedule permitting